 Cold weather, combined with wind, can cause serious injuries or even death.
 Peterborough Public Health monitors the forecasted weather conditions from December 1 to April 1.
 The ECRP defines a series of cold weather thresholds that trigger the Peterborough Public Health to notify the general public, healthcare providers and community service providers of appropriate measures they can take to reduce the risk of cold weather injuries for themselves and the vulnerable populations they serve.
-City Social Services have aligned their Extreme Weather Protocol to take effect when Peterborough Public Health issues frostbite or heat alerts.
+City Social Services have recently aligned their Extreme Weather Protocol to take effect when Peterborough Public Health issues frostbite or heat alerts.
 This will lead to improved communications and coordination of health protection measures when extreme weather warnings are issued.

 County residents are encouraged to consult their township for measures related to their local extreme cold response.
 Most townships and Curve Lake First Nation post extreme weather alerts on their websites and encourage residents to check in on neighbours.